seratch/testgenerator/readme.md

 # testgen sbt-plugin

+"testgen" is a Scala unit test code generator.

 ## What's this?

-This is the sbt plugin for testgen. testgen is a Scala unit test generator.
+This is the sbt plugin for "testgen".

 ## How to use?